 There were thirty-two tips before it was my turn.
 Having no safety background and having never been on site before, I blurt out the first thing that came to mind…

-“If it’s hot, don’t touch it!”… It was that or “Don’t run with scissors”.
-Either way, it was obvious to everyone that I was from Head Office and clearly out of my depth.
+“If it’s hot, don’t touch it!”… It was that or “Don’t run with scissors.”
+Either way, it was apparent to everyone that I was from Head Office and clearly out of my depth.

 My role and responsibilities have varied since joining the company in February 2014.
 I have worked on client requests like content changes, creating forms, getting booklets and brochures printed, assembling offline documents, and setting up systems for new clients.
-I have even assisted with in-depth client projects where we customized the entire system to meet the company’s needs from top to bottom over a number of months.
+I have even assisted with in-depth client projects where we customized the entire system to meet the company’s needs from top to bottom over several months.

-In case you were wondering, “If it’s hot don’t touch it” was also an answer I gave to Jim and Cari when they interviewed me for the temporary administrative position I was hired for back in 2014.
-Although I have not lived down that safety tip with my friends or family, it has helped me land an amazing job that I love and has decreased the number of burns I get as I learn how to navigate in the kitchen.
+In case you were wondering, “If it’s hot, don’t touch it” was also an answer I gave to Jim and Cari when they interviewed me for the temporary administrative position I was hired for back in 2014.
+Although I have not lived down that safety tip with my friends or family, it has helped me land a fantastic job that I love and has decreased the number of burns I get as I learn how to navigate in the kitchen.